Furtwangen im Schwarzwald: Geography

 Furtwangen is located in the Southern Black Forest Nature Park in the Southeastern Black Forest, around 25 kilometers west of the district town of Villingen-Schwenningen and around 27 kilometers northeast of Freiburg.

 Furtwangen is the highest town in Baden-Württemberg.
 Between 850 m and 1,150 m above sea level, it lies in the upper Bregtal of the Central Black Forest in the headwaters of the Danube.
 The Breg is a small stream which, coming from the mountainous areas around Furtwangen, flows down through the inner city to the east.
 The Breg is one of the two little rivers which unite to form the river Danube.

 The population of Furtwangen comprises around 10,000 inhabitants (as of 2016/17).

 History

 Furtwangen gained the right to call itself a city in 1873.
 It was not the first time that Furtwangen applied for city rights.
 After all, in 1833, the village already had 2,292 inhabitants and 2,470 in 1840.
-The previous attempts had always failed because Furtwangen had no town hall, although higher administrative levels had already warned the building several times.
+Previous attempts had failed because Furtwangen had no town hall.